 Families are each child's first educators and must forever remain involved in their educational process.
 It is the right of the family/caregiver to be an advocate for their child and Turning Sun thrives on the cooperation between children, families/caregivers, and educators to develop deeper understanding and teamwork.
 We make strong and concerted efforts to involve families/caregivers in the following ways:

 At the beginning of every school year, every new TSS student will be visited at home by one of their classroom educators in order to learn more about their special needs and begin the collaboration process.
 Returning students also receive home visits from their new educators upon request.

-Each classroom provides and updates its own blog site weekly with pictures and stories about weekly activities so that parents see their learning firsthand and can discuss in depth at home.
+Each classroom provides and updates its own blog site weekly with pictures and stories about weekly activities so that families/caregivers see their learning firsthand and can discuss in depth at home.
 In addition, all families receive weekly updates from their Campus Director.

-Each parent is asked to fill out a “Family Resource Survey” and share their special talents and knowledge with our classes.
+Each family/caregiver is asked to fill out a “Family Resource Survey” and share their special talents and knowledge with our classes.
 And to ensure all families stay involved, each household is expected to volunteer at least 15 hours per year, at school or from home, assisting with classroom tasks, projects, and events.

 Parenting is arguably the most important job in the world, and may have the least amount of training.
-For that reason, we invite guest experts to lead regular “coffee talk” discussions with parents during which we share experiences and methods.
+For that reason, we invite guest experts to lead regular “coffee talk” discussions with families/caregivers during which we share experiences and methods.
 Past topics have included: free range parenting, positive discipline, anti-bias language, speech development, and challenging behaviors.